-- Orange (RPV) iKey for the storage of the Remote PED Vector (RPV), - Blue (SO) iKey for the storage of SO authentication data, - Black (User) iKey for the storage of User authentication data, - Red (Domain) iKey for the storage of the cloning domain data, used to control the ability to clone from a cryptographic module to a backup token, - Purple (MTK Recovery) iKey for the storage of an external split that allows the MTK to be restored after a tamper event.
+- Orange (RPV) iKey for the storage of the Remote PED Vector (RPV), - Blue (SO) iKey for the storage of SO authentication data, - Black (User) iKey for the storage of User authentication data, - Red (Domain) iKey for the storage of the cloning domain data, used to control the ability to clone from a cryptographic module to a backup module, - Purple (MTK Recovery) iKey for the storage of an external split that allows the MTK to be restored after a tamper event. - White (Audit Officer) iKey for the storage of Audit Officer authentication data

-Any iKey, once data has been written to it, is an Identification and Authentication device and must be safeguarded accordingly by the administrative or operations staff responsible for the operation of the TOE within the customer's environment.
+Any iKey, once data has been written to it, is an Identification and Authentication device and must be safeguarded accordingly by the administrative or operations staff responsible for the operation of the module within the customer's environment.